MicrosoftDocs/win32-pr.pt-br/desktop-src/Win7AppQual/removal-of-wpdusb-sys-driver-for-windows-portable-devices.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "118994736"
 ---
-# <a name="removal-of-wpdusbsys-driver-for-windows-portable-devices"></a>Remoção de WPDUSB.SYS driver para Windows portáteis
+# <a name="removal-of-wpdusbsys-driver-for-windows-portable-devices"></a>Remoção do WPDUSB.SYS driver para dispositivos Windows portáteis

 ## <a name="affected-platforms"></a>Plataformas afetadas